 The council will maintain a debt portfolio on fixed rate terms.
 This will maintain the stability in the overall cost of borrowing.
 Exposure to variable rate loans will be considered where it can be justified that this offers a better alternative than fixed term loans.

-The early repayment of debt in 2008/09 and 2009/10 has increased the interest rate exposure to the council (Table1)
+The early repayment of debt in 2008/09 and 2009/10 has increased the interest rate exposure to the council (Table 2).
+This exposure is increased by new borrowing in 2012/13 and beyond.